ShadowKnightMK4/OdinSearch/README.md

 3. Try building first.
 It'll build the console demo, the engine and the unit tests.
 Note that the SQL unit tests currently do not pass so don't be suprised if that happens.
 4. Explore the Classes to see the layout.
 5. Determine what you want the matching class to do.
 Subclass the base Matching class and write your code.
-6. Compile and run it.
+6. Compile and run. it.

 ## Classes of Interest